prose/prose/README.md

 ## Change Log

+**0.2.0** -  *July 23 2012*

+- Implemented commit messages + review changes workflow.
+- Search for files within a repository as you type.
+- After selecting a repo default branch is loaded and you can switch using the breadcrumbs.

 **0.2.0** -  *July 6 2012*

 Added support for organizations and user profiles.
 Users can manipulate the full filepath now, allowing them to organize their files in subfolders.
 Fixes ~ 40 reported issues.
 Also, updated CodeMirror and added syntax highlighting for some popular programming languages.